A new version of Scrabble aims to make the word-building game more accessible

 “Mattel and Hasbro have worked separately to develop different versions of Scrabble every year," Silver said.
 As a result, some versions are only available in certain countries, creating a “interesting dynamic” for avid fans of the game, he added.

-A spokesperson for Hasbro, which is based in Pawtucket, Rhode Island, confirmed to The Associated Press via email Tuesday that the company currently has no plans to roll out the European updates to Scrabble in the U.S.
+A spokesperson for Hasbro, based in Pawtucket, Rhode Island, confirmed to The Associated Press via email Tuesday that the company currently has no plans for a U.S. update — but added that the brand “love(s) the idea of different ways to play Scrabble and continue to attract new players to the game around the world.”

 Scrabble's origins date back to 1931, when American architect Alfred Mosher Butts invented the game's forerunner.
 Scrabble's original name was “Lexiko,” according to a Mattel factsheet, and before officially getting the Scrabble title and trademark in 1948, Butts' creation was also called “Criss-Crosswords,” “It” and “Alph."